thesheff17/golangexamples/README.md

 }
 ```
 ### functions used in external packages
-You will notice that `fmt.Println` and `time.Second` both have upper case on the functoin name.
+You will notice that `fmt.Println` and `time.Second` both have upper case on the function name.
 This is how golang support private/public functions.
-If you declare an upercase func name: `func Hello()` you can use this function in other scripts.
-I will go into more details on how to write your own imports/packages later in the tutorial.
+If you declare an uppercase func name: `func Hello()` you can use this function in other scripts.
+I will go into more details on how to write your own imports/packages later in the tutorial but this is why you see uppercase.

 ### function return types
 functions can return data types as well.
 A variation of the example above: